Peer Review Process

 IJIL employs a three-stage review process: the editorial office, external review, and the editors' decision.

 The first stage of the review process takes place in the editorial office.
-We review a manuscript upon submission to make sure it satisfies the journal's minimum requirements before forwarding it to external reviewers.
+We review a manuscript upon submission to ensure that it satisfies the journal's minimum requirements before forwarding it to external reviewers.
 At this stage, we review the manuscript for the following issues:

-1. IJIL evaluates the manuscript for possible plagiarism by comparing its level of similarity to published works.
-IJIL uses Turnitin to detect plagiarism and achieve this goal.
+1. Plagiarism Check: IJIL evaluates the manuscript for possible plagiarism by comparing its level of similarity to published works.
+IJIL uses Turnitin and Drillbit Plagiarism Inspection to detect plagiarism.
 Manuscripts that have a high level of similarity with other works (including the author's previous works) are rejected at this stage.
-We provide the authors with the similarity report and the decision to reject the manuscript.
+Authors are provided with the similarity report and the editorial decision.

 2. Possible AI-Generated Content: In addition to traditional plagiarism checks, IJIL also evaluates manuscripts for potential AI-generated content.
-Manuscripts suspected of being generated by AI without proper attribution or transparency will be scrutinized closely.
+Manuscripts suspected of having been generated by AI without proper attribution or transparency will be closely scrutinised.
 If found to contain unoriginal content produced by AI, the manuscript will be rejected.
 Authors are encouraged to disclose any use of AI tools in their research and writing processes to ensure transparency and maintain academic integrity.

-5. Language: IJIL currently publishes the full text of articles in Indonesian, English, and Arabic.
-We may translate abstracts into other languages and publish them alongside the Indonesian and English abstracts.
+5. Language: IJIL publishes full-text articles in Indonesian, English, and Arabic.
+Abstracts may be translated into other languages for wider dissemination.

-Reviewers are required to evaluate the manuscripts and provide useful comments to enable the author(s) to improve its quality.
-Reviewers also score the manuscript in terms of originality, contribution to the field, technical quality, clarity of presentation, and depth of research.
-Finally, reviewers make one of the following suggestions about the manuscript:
+Reviewers must evaluate manuscripts on originality, contribution to the field, technical quality, clarity of presentation, and depth of research.
+They provide constructive comments and recommend one of the following options:

 • Requires minor corrections